Don’t miss the new seminars and short bites and returning favorites at the 2014 Decatur Old House Fair!

 Phillip Raines, master craftsman

 Every old house needs a working fireplace.
-Nationally-awarded mason and author Phillip Raines shares his 30 years of experience, explaining methods and procedures to bring an old chimney and fireplace back to life.
-Phillip will describe restoring chimneys and fireplaces built between the mid 1800s to the late 1920s.
-“Masonry repair can be like archeology,” says Raines, “discovering the motives and means of the past.”
+Nationally recognized mason and author Phillip Raines shares his thirty years of experience explaining methods and procedures to bring an old chimney and fireplace back to life.
+Phillip describes restoring chimneys and fireplaces built between the mid 1800s to the late 1920s.
+“Masonry repair can be like archeology, “says Raines, “discovering the motives and means of the past.”

-Did you know that a properly restored historic wood window has higher e-value than most new windows on the market?
-Save your windows and the huge, unnecessary expense of buying replacement windows by attending this hands-on demonstration of wood window restoration techniques.
+We’ve repeated this workshop every year since 2008.
+Why?
+We want you to restore your windows and save money!
+Did you know a properly restored historic wood window has higher e-value than most new windows on the market?
+Eliminate the unnecessary expense of buying replacement windows and save the character of your home by attending this hands-on demonstration of restoration techniques.
 You’ll learn the anatomy of historic windows and what are the best tools and products for restoring your windows.
 Wear old clothes and bring a “can-do” attitude.
 The number of hands-on participants may be limited but anyone can watch.

 Peter Michelson, Renewal Design-Build, certified aging-in-place specialist